henrik-muehe/henrik-muehe.github.io/_posts/2013-06-04-visualize-your-traffic.md

 <a href="http://traffic.muehe.org/" target="_NEW"><img class="pull-right" style="margin-left:20px; max-width:100%; width:50%" alt="Traffic Scraper screenshot" src="/images/traffic.png" /></a>

 On the right, you can see my solution to the problem so far.
-From a technical perspective, there is essential two main components; the screen scraper and the visualization hosted by a minimal node http server behind nginx.
+From a technical perspective, there is essential two main components; the screen scraper and the client-side visualization hosted via nginx.

 Scraping the traffic data is extremely simple and could be achived using only bash scripting and cron.
 I opted, however, for using a [css selector library](https://github.com/MatthewMueller/cheerio) that works with [node.js](http://nodejs.org/) due to the obvious comfort and because all my previous screenscrapers were in ruby  and I wanted to learn something new.
 At first, I only implemented logging to a text file (`node scraper.js >> logfile`) but later added a database backend as I have started logging more routes than just my current way to work.
 In the future, I might post on screen scraping more complex websites but for traffic information there's nothing in place like referrer validation, cookies, rate limiting etc. -- it comes down to a `get`-request and then extracting one number from the html source which is very doable.